 Skull and mandible of L. quianensis (IVPP-V-1563) in dorsal view

 I asked Ethan Kocak—who writes and illustrates my third or fourth-favorite “Aztek-god-meets-salamander” webcomic (it’s a crowded field) to illustrate Largocephalosaurus and he came up with this brilliant image of a bottom-walking critter.
 Perhaps, like basal turtles, saurosphargids expanded their ribcages and gastralia for ballast.
+Osteoderms may have also helped in this effort.

-That carpace-like structure, by the way, is impressive.
-It appears to cover the entire back and the osteoderms even extend to the arms.
+That carpace-like structure, by the way, is impressive in Sinosaurosphargis.
+It appears to cover the entire back and the osteoderms even extend to the upper arms.
 Osteoderm covering of this type—thousands of tiny bones forming an armor covering—is actually pretty common among animals both terrestrial and marine.
 Among landlubbers, the armadillos, glyptodonts and pampatheres* achieved their ridiculous body-enveloping shells the same way.
 Turtles probably went through a similar process, but their shells are made up of far fewer, much larger, osteoderms.
 The closest analogue to Sinosaurosphargis, however, is another group of Triassic marine reptiles: derived placodonts.

 Type specimen of Sinosaurosphargis yunguiensis (IVPP-V-17040) in dorsal view.